spences10/scottspence.com/copy/my-todo-list.md

   from Josh Comeau: "⚠️ Friendly reminder: If you work on internationalization, please do not use the user’s location to decide what language to serve your content in.
-Use the “Accept-Language” header instead.
+Use the "Accept-Language" header instead.
 Users can't set their IP address, but they can set their OS’ language setting."

 - Styling RSS feeds!
 Salma created a